User Experience Is a Wave Not a Splash

 2. Persona Creation

-We compile the answers to these questions to create a Persona which describes the types of users of the system.
+We compile the answers to these questions to create a Persona that describes the types of users of the system.
 Personas are not system roles or job titles.
 They are just groups of similar types of users with common characteristics that we can use to design the user experience.

 Consider the image below for example.